AdamSobieski/Narratology/README.md

 ## Computational Narratology

+### Incremental Story Comprehension

-### Situation Models and Event Interpretation
+#### Situation Models and Event Interpretation

-The following simple sketches explore the concepts that a situation model could be represented using a semantic dataset and that a computational interpretation of an event could involve producing weighted candidate update sets for such a situation model.
+The following sketches explore that situation models could be represented using semantic datasets and that computational interpretations of (story) events could involve producing weighted candidate update sets for such situation models.

 ```cs
 using VDS.RDF;